Help and Advice for Single Parents

 Childcare in Tameside

 Becoming a single parent may mean that you need help with childcare.
 Tameside Children's Information Service provides objective, impartial information about all aspects of childcare.
 Their extensive range of information covers playgroups, day nurseries and childminders.
-There is also an on-line childminder form if you wish to enquire about childcare provision and availability within Tameside.
 The Children's Information Service can give you advice and help you make an informed choice about the childcare that will suit you and your child.

 View more information on Childcare.